Why Your Accountant and Business Broker May Recommend A Different Asking Price

 2. Market conditions

-Most accountants are not acutely aware of the current market conditions for selling any type of business (except accounting businesses).
+Most accountants are not acutely aware of the current market conditions for selling a business (except accounting businesses).
 Conversely, business brokers are very aware of current market demand and can adjust the listing price to allow for these factors.

 However, individual brokers will have differing views of the market conditions and how those may impact a sale price of a particular business in a specific location.